Kunigunda of Halych: Queen and regent of Bohemia

 However, the peace between Bohemia and Hungary ended after 10 years, when Kunigunda's uncle Stephen came to power as the King of Hungary.

 In 1278, King Ottokar tried to recover his lands lost to Rudolph I of Germany in 1276.
 He made allies and collected a large army, but he was defeated by Rudolph and killed at the Battle of Dürnkrut and Jedenspeigen on the March on 26 August 1278.

 Moravia was subdued and its government entrusted to Rudolph's representatives, leaving Kunigunda, now Queen Regent of Bohemia in control of only the province surrounding Prague, while the young Wenceslaus was betrothed and married to one of Rudolph's daughters, Judith.

-Kunigunda married secondly a Bohemian magnate Záviš, Lord of Falkenštejn, in Prague in 1285.
+Kunigunda married secondly the Bohemian magnate Záviš of Falkenstein in Prague in 1285.
 However, she died only a few months later.
 Záviš survived her and married again to the Hungarian Princess Elisabeth.
 He was executed on behalf of the King on 24 August 1290.

 Kunigunda's son Wenceslaus II kept the Kingdom of Bohemia, and also succeeded in obtaining Poland and Hungary although not very sustainably.
 Ultimately, she is one of the pivotal ancestresses of both the House of Luxembourg and the Habsburgs.